Star Wars: Episode III – Revenge of the Sith (video game): Reception

 The game received mixed reviews upon release.
 GameRankings and Metacritic gave it a score of 71.85% and 73 out of 100 for the DS version; 71.41% and 73 out of 100 for the Game Boy Advance version; 65.85% and 61 out of 100 for the Xbox version; and 64.53% and 60 out of 100 for the PlayStation 2 version.

 Ivan Sullic of IGN rated the PS2 and Xbox versions 4.5 out of ten.
 He criticised the camera, the combo-system, the graphics, level design, AI and, most specifically, the implementation of the combat-based gameplay.
 GameSpy gave the game a better review, awarding the same versions 4 out of 5.
 GameSpot also rated the same versions of the game 6.3 out of 10.

 Maxim gave the PS2 and Xbox versions a score of eight out of ten and stated that "Like the movie itself, the game's surprisingly good and full of decent action as you use Jedi skills in a barrage of lightsaber battles to win one for good or evil."
 However, Detroit Free Press gave the latter version a score of two stars out of four and said that "Flawed gameplay that borders on monotonous is this game's menace.
 While the lightsaber fighting scheme is actually fairly deep, especially when you mix in grapple attacks, force tricks and counterattacks on top of counterattacks, I rarely used most of these goodies."
 The Sydney Morning Herald also gave the former version a score of two-and-a-half stars out of five and stated that "the offensive moves cannot stop the game from feeling repetitive.
 Shield door "puzzles" are recycled, while brief turret-blasting interludes are dull."

-The PlayStation 2 and Xbox versions of Revenge of the Sith received a "Platinum" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 400,000 copies in PAL regions.
+The PS2 and Xbox versions of Revenge of the Sith received a "Platinum" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 400,000 copies in PAL regions.

 In the United States, the game sold 2.01 million units by 2006.